JoschanUK/love-dogs/README.md

 This is the third page in the this website.
 It shows the user some information on how to take care of dogs and it also allow the users to click on a mp4 video.

-From this page, users can navigate back to Home or proceed to view gallery page and contact us page.
+From this page, users can navigate back to Home or proceed to view the gallery page and the contact us page.

 ![alt text](<assets/Readme images/Caring for dogs.jpg>)

 **Contact us Page**

-This is the fourth and last page in this website.
-It shows the contacts details - email address and mobile numbers if users would like to get in touch with the creator of this webpage.
+This is the fourth and the last page in this website.
+It shows the contacts details - email address and mobile numbers if users would like to get in touch with the creator of this website.

-From this page, users can navigate back to Home or proceed to view gallery page and caring page.
+From this page, users can navigate back to Home or proceed to view the gallery page and the caring page.

 ![alt text](<assets/Readme images/contact.jpg>)